 Mouton declined to elaborate further on the specifics regarding the plans for a blade based on AMD Opteron systems.

 However, he said business intelligence software provider WhiteCross Systems recently finished switching from proprietary Sun Microsystems blades to the ProLiant BL20p machines running Red Hat Linux.
-This helped WhiteCross consolidate its workload from 1,000 systems to less than 300 HP blade systems as the HP blades scanned up to 15 billion rows of data per second for WhiteCross.
+This helped WhiteCross consolidate its workload from 1,000 systems to less than 300 HP blade systems as the HP blades scanned up to 15 billion rows of data per second

 In other blade news, Mouton said a recent performance benchmark test indicated that HP’s Proliant blades helped IBM’s Lotus collaboration software run 37 percent than a similarly configured IBM BladeCenter system.